 - Increased Brand Awareness and Credibility: Video thumbnails can be used to showcase a brand’s logo, which can help to increase brand awareness and can, add credibility to a video and make it more attractive to viewers.

 A thumbnail can also give an idea of how your video is performing.
-With Gumlet Insights you get a chance to keep a track of your video thumbnails and see how they are performing with respect to your remaining videos.
+With Gumlet Insights you get a chance to keep track of your video thumbnails and see how they are performing with respect to your remaining videos.
 That way, you can make changes on-the-fly and bring in more viewers.

 How to Create a Thumbnail for Video